 Leslie: What was one of your first money memories?

-Peter: My brother Alexander Nyarko and myself made our first money selling food in the market and it was one of the best feelings ever.
+Peter: My brother Alexander Nyarko and myself made our first money selling food in the market.
+It was one of the best feelings ever.
 We planted our crops, harvested and took them to the market with the support of our parents.
-Making money made us feel happy and fulfilled.
-And I remember embracing and hugging my brother so tightly in front of everyone just because we made some money from crops we planted, harvested and sold ourselves.
+Earning and making money made us feel happy and fulfilled.
+I can still remember embracing and hugging my brother so tightly in front of everyone just because we made some money from crops we planted, harvested and sold ourselves.
 Nothing beats the feeling of working hard to make your own money.
 It is one of many reasons I advocate strongly for financial literacy.

 IMPORTANCE OF SAVING